MitchellTesla/Python-3.9.1/README.md

 # Python-3.9.1
 Python 3.9.1 - Released on February 13, 2021
 MITCHELL (WIP)

-The main branch repositories has no Modifications or Integrations done to Python 3.9.1 release, and the standard libraries archive can be downloaded and unpacked.

 This “Python library” contains several different kinds of components, modifications, and experimental testing done by Justin Mitchell.
 Treat it as such!
 (MitchellTesla) revisions and experimental test repos may have bugs and issues.
+The main branch repositories has no Modifications or Integrations done to Python 3.9.1 release, and the standard libraries archive can be downloaded and unpacked.

-To Download the archive containing all the documents for this version of Python 3.9.1 in PDF, HTML, Plain Text, and EPUB clone or copy the main repository for the stable version or go to ( docs.python.org )
+To Download the archive containing all the documents for this version of Python 3.9.1 in PDF, HTML, Plain Text, and EPUB clone or copy the main repository for the stable version or go to (docs.python.org)

 Any and all other branches should be considered experimental development/testing that will be updated frequently, and not merged with main.